StarRocks/starrocks-connector-for-apache-spark/docs/connector-write.md

   INSERT INTO `score_board` VALUES (1, 'starrocks-update'), (2, 'flink-update');
   ```
 4. Query the StarRocks table in mysql client
-   You can see that only values for `name` changes, and the values for `score` does not change.
+   You can see that only values for `name` change, and the values for `score` does not change.

   ```SQL
   mysql> select * from score_board;